yuriy-chumak/wnd/README.md

 RUNNING
 ===

-`sokoban.lisp 001` or other existing level number.
+`sokoban.lisp 001.tmx` or other existing level number.

 Game goal: put all "exhausted" braziers to the grids (that makes a brazier to burn again).

 Type `q` to stop the game.
+Type 'z' to undo last move(s).
 Mouse scroll or `=`/`-` to change image scale.
 Keyboard arrows to move a map.

 Green mouse cursor allows a hero to move by one block and push the brazier forward.
 Yellow mouse cursor simply allows to go to the selected place.